 Ticks

 There are several species of tick widespread throughout the UK.
 These ticks are most often found in wooded areas or areas with long grass, especially in the spring, summer and autumn months.
-Ticks are multi-host parasites, in that they attach themselves to one host to feed, then drop off to go through a developmental stage before attaching to another host.
+Ticks are multi-host parasites, they attach themselves to one host to feed, then drop off to go through a development stage before attaching to another host.
 Most ticks in the UK attach to 3 different hosts in their lifecycle.
 Whilst ticks can cause some discomfort and localised infection, especially if not removed correctly, the main health concern with ticks is the potential of spread of disease

 What is the risk to your pet?